-- Use the Expression width option to specify maximum number of characters in parenthesized expressions to be kept on single line. - Use the Function case option to specify whether to change function names into upper, lower, or preserve case. - Use the Identifier case option to specify whether to change identifiers (object names) into upper, lower, or capitalized case. - Use the Keyword case option to specify whether to change keywords into upper, lower, or preserve case. - Use Lines between queries to specify how many empty lines to leave between SQL statements.
-If set to zero it puts no new line. - Use Logical operator new line to specify newline placement before or after logical operators (AND, OR, XOR). - Use New line before semicolon? to specify whether to place query separator (;) on a separate line. - Use the Spaces around operators? option to specify whether or not to include spaces on either side of operators. - Use the Tab size option to specify the number of spaces per tab or indent. - Use the Use spaces? option to select whether to use spaces or tabs when indenting.
+Use the Comma-first notation option to specify whether to place commas before or after column names.

+- Use the Identifier case option to specify whether to change identifiers (object names) into upper, lower, or capitalized case. - Use the Keyword case option to specify whether to change keywords into upper, lower, or capitalized case. - Use the Re-indent aligned? option to specify that indentations of statements should be changed, aligned by keywords. - Use the Re-indent? option to specify that indentations of statements should be changed. - Use the Spaces around operators? option to specify whether or not to include spaces on either side of operators. - Use the Strip comments? option to specify whether or not comments should be removed. - Use the Tab size option to specify the number of spaces per tab or indent. - Use the Use spaces? option to select whether to use spaces or tabs when indenting. - Use the Wrap after N characters option to specify the column limit for wrapping column separated lists (e.g. of column names in a table).
+If set to 0 (zero), each item will be on it's own line.